 Syncing your external hard drive to the cloud has many benefits.
 It gives you easy access to files and a convenient way to share files as well.

 Most importantly, syncing the data on an external hard drive to the cloud helps you recover deleted files even if you have emptied the Trash can or your disk itself is lost.

-You have a good chance to get back your deleted files on Mac if you follow the various Mac files recovery techniques mentioned above.
+You have a good chance to get back your deleted files on Mac if you follow the various Mac file recovery techniques mentioned above.
 Start the recovery process as soon as you notice a missing file.
 Prompt action can undelete files with a single undo command shortcut or from the Trash folder as your Mac temporarily stores deleted files until it is emptied.

 To protect your data in the future, use Mac backup software or drive sync service to store another copy of your important Mac files.

 Steps to recover deleted files on my Mac: